Psychiatrist vs. Psychologist

 What to know before seeking one of these professionals

-Movies and television shows often portray therapy for an emotional or mental illness as lying on a couch in an office while pouring out your heart to a doctor.
+Movies and television often portray therapy for an emotional or mental illness as lying on a couch in an office while pouring out your heart to a doctor.
 In reality, this is not necessarily what happens in therapy.
-The term therapy is an all-encompassing term that includes medication and many different types of psychosocial therapies.
+The term therapy is all-encompassing and includes medication and many different types of therapies.

 Psychiatrists and psychologists are both involved in therapy, but often the general public mixes up these two professions.
-Although psychologists and psychiatrists work together to treat the patient’s underlying mental disorder, they each have very different educational backgrounds, training and scope of practice, and play a unique integral role in the treatment of mental illnesses.
+Although psychologists and psychiatrists work together to treat the patient’s underlying mental health, they each have different educational backgrounds, training, and scope of practice, and play a unique integral role in the treatment of mental illnesses.

-Psychiatrists receive the same medical school education as any other medical doctor, such as an internal medicine physician or a pediatrician and, therefore, hold a doctor of medicine degree (M.D.).
+Psychiatrists receive the same medical school education as any other medical doctor, such as an internal medicine physician or a pediatrician and, therefore, hold a doctor of medicine degree, an M.D.
 They are required to learn all of the systems and functions in the human body, history and physical examination skills, and the specific treatment plans for each medical condition.

 In the vast majority of states, psychiatrists are legally and clinically the lead professionals responsible for the overall mental health care of the patient.
-In other words, the buck stops with them.
+The buck stops with them.
 Psychiatrists diagnose mental health disorders clinically utilizing criteria from the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 A psychiatrist may also ask for and utilize the results of psychological testing, computerized tomography (CT) scan and clinical chemistry testing to help better understand a complicated patient.